 - The sponsoring group must provide an adequate amount of non-alcoholic beverages and a reasonable amount of food.
 Food can be purchased through the campus food services or from an off-campus source.

 - The sponsoring group must have approximately six volunteers to aid in the smooth functioning of the event.
-The actual number is to be determined by the Director of the University Center and Student Activities.
+The actual number is to be determined by the Director of Student Activities.
 These volunteers must arrive 15 minutes prior to the start of the event and are responsible throughout the course of the event.
 These individuals help to monitor the entrances and exits of the event, and inform the Student Activities staff or the Public Safety officer if any concerns arise.
 The group is also responsible for cleanup of the party area.

 - Unless special permission is obtained, entrance to the event is limited to Webster University community members and their guests.
 Webster University students, faculty, and staff are responsible for their own behavior and for the behavior of their guests.